-Countermeasures Direct countermeasures to the above attacks are to use non-interactive and/or non-malleable proofs:
+Direct countermeasures to the above attacks are to use non-interactive and/or nonmalleable proofs:

-- An interactive protocol can be converted into a non-interactive one using the Fiat-Shamir heuristic [13]. - Also the first PDL by [6] uses bit-flipping, and more generally non-malleable protocols like [15] could be used.
+- An interactive protocol can be converted into a non-interactive one using the Fiat-Shamir heuristic [FS86].
+In this case the challenge is computed as a cryptographic hash of all previous values, and is not submitted by the verifier.
+This makes it impossible for Mallory to choose the challenge according to his needs (since for him the previous values and hence the hash are different), which prevents the attack. - Also the first PDL by [CEvdGP86] uses bit-flipping, and more generally non-malleable protocols like [FF09] could be used.